nishantnz/go-sitestatus/README.md

 ### Using Precompiled Executable

-1. Download the precompiled executable for your platform from the [Releases](https://github.com/nishantnz/go-sitestatus/releases/tag/v.1) page.
+1. Download the precompiled executable(WUD.exe) for your platform from the [Releases](https://github.com/nishantnz/go-sitestatus/releases/tag/v.1) page.

 ## Usage